elastisys/compliantkubernetes-kubespray/migration/v2.24/upgrade-cluster.md

 1. Update the kubespray submodule: `git submodule update --init --recursive`

+1. If the cluster config folders are named with different prefixes than `sc` and `wc`, rename the folders to `sc-config` and `wc-config` respectively

 1. Run `bin/ck8s-kubespray upgrade both v2.24 prepare` to update your config.

     > [!NOTE]